Alex Vlasic: Playing career

-Collegiate
+College

-Vlasic played three seasons with the Boston Terriers while enrolled in the Boston University College of Arts and Sciences.
-Prior to his first year with the Terriers, Vlasic was drafted in the second-round, 43rd overall, by the Chicago Blackhawks the 2019 NHL Entry Draft.
-Following the draft, Vlasic reaffirmed his commitment to play collegiate ice hockey with the Terriers.
+Vlasic played three seasons with the Boston University Terriers, while enrolled in the Boston University College of Arts and Sciences.
+Prior to his first year with the Terriers, Vlasic was drafted in the second round, 43rd overall, by the Chicago Blackhawks in the 2019 NHL entry draft.
+Following the draft, Vlasic reaffirmed his commitment to play collegiate career with the Terriers.
 He subsequently joined the Terriers for the 2019–20 season where he played in 34 games and recorded four assists.
-His first collegiate assist came on October 18 in 4–4 tie with the Northern Michigan Wildcats men's ice hockey team.
-When the collegiate season was cut short due to the COVID-19 pandemic, Vlasic and his sister created a makeshift weight room in the basement of their home and skated at a local ice rink.
+His first collegiate assist came on October 18, 2019, in 4–4 tie with the Northern Michigan Wildcats.
+When the season was cut short due to the COVID-19 pandemic, Vlasic and his sister created a makeshift weight room in the basement of their home and skated at a local ice rink.
 He also worked on his skills development with Tristan Musser, who was then with the Chicago Steel, and with Brian Keane who owns Prodigy Hockey.

 Once the 2020–21 season began, Vlasic stated he felt his confidence soar as he was able to "figure how to use my size as an advantage and protect the puck much better."
-On February 5, 2021, Vlasic recorded his first collegiate ice hockey goal to lead the Terriers to an overtime loss against Boston College.
-By March, he had tallied three goals and eight points through 15 games.
-This includes his first career multi-point game in a 5–1 win over Maine on January 23.
+On January 23, 2021, Vlasic recorded his first career multi-point game in a 5–1 win over the University of Maine.
+On February 5, he recorded his first collegiate goal to lead the Terriers to a 4–3 overtime loss to Boston College.
+By March, he had tallied three goals and five assists for eight points through 15 games.

 The following season, Vlasic became one of the best defensive defensemen in the conference and was praised by his head coach for being an "elite skater for his size."
-He led the team with 50 blocked shots and has also tallied one goal and a career-high seven assists for eight points.
+He led the team with 50 blocked shots and also tallied one goal and a career-high seven assists for eight points.
 As a result of his improved play, Vlasic earned Hockey East All-Star honors.

 Professional

-Vlasic signed an entry-level contract with the Chicago Blackhawks on March 15, 2022, after playing three years in the NCAA with the Boston University Terriers.
-He played in his first NHL game on March 19, 2022.
+Vlasic signed a three-year, entry-level contract with the Chicago Blackhawks on March 15, 2022, after concluding his college career.
+Vlasic played in his first NHL game on March 19, against the Minnesota Wild in which the Blackhawks lost 3–1.
+He signed a six-year contract extension with Chicago on April 25, 2024.

+International play

+Vlasic represented the United States at the 2025 World Championship, where he recorded two assists in 10 games and helped the United States win their first gold medal since 1933.